Join Us & Get Wine 101 Course 75% Off

 15. Campania (~0.5% DOC production)

-Aglianico is a very high tannin and rustic red wine.
+Aglianico is a very high-tannin and rustic red wine.
 Traditionally, it takes about ten years of aging to be drinkable.
 Recently, Aglianico wines have gained momentum as producers have figured out how to dial back Aglianico’s rugged, meaty tannins.

 That said, there’s nothing more guttural than a 10-year-old traditional Taurasi.
 Also, check out Greco, a refreshing white wine with a bitter almond finish.